Building a Data Governance Team: 10 Steps To Success

-Summary: Things to keep in mind while building your data governance team
+Summary: What you should keep in mind while building your data governance team

-Here are the main points to keep in mind while I go about building my data governance team:
+Here are the main points to keep in mind while building a data governance team in your organization:

-- Align with goals: Ensure the program aligns with organizational objectives.
+- Align with goals: Ensure the program aligns with your organizational objectives.